deepesdl/deepesdl-doc/docs/design/architecture.md

 To be able to meet the ambitious requirements for the service, we must base the solution mainly on existing technologies.
-Many of the DeepESDL system components have been developed in former (mostly ESA) projects and will be thus reused, adapted, extended, and branded for DeepESDL.
+Many of the DeepESDL system components have been developed in former (mostly ESA) projects and are thus reused, adapted, extended, and branded for DeepESDL.
 Examples are

 * **DeepESDL Hub** is based on EOxHub developed by EOX and used for example in the ESA EuroDataCube project;